siljekristensen/ck-ospell/Readme.md

 This project contains a server based on Node.js that enables you to use the spellcheck-as-you-type extions for CKEditor with [hfst-ospell](https://github.com/hfst/hfst-ospell) dictionaries.

+The server auto loads dictionary files.
+It means that languages are *added, updated or removed* when *dictionaries are added to or removed from* the dictionary directory.

 ## Install

 - Go to <https://rustup.rs> and install the stable Rust toolchain.